-Nova Scotia’s postal system was under the control of London’s general post office from 1754 until 1851, at which time the colony became responsible for its own postal system.
-This would last until 1867, when Nova Scotia joined the Dominion of Canada.
+Nova Scotia’s postal system was under the control of London’s general post office from 1754 until 1851, at which time the colony became responsible for its own mail.
+This would last until 1867, when Nova Scotia joined the newly formed Dominion of Canada.

-Three denominations of the first issue were printed in diamond shape.
-They were prepared on unperforated sheets that were later cut by postmasters at the post office.
+Three denominations of the first issue were printed in a diamond shape.
+They were prepared on unperforated sheets and later cut by postmasters at the post office.